 - They didn’t make it clear how much you’d pay in interest or fees.

 - You were given incomplete or inaccurate information about loan repayments.

 - They didn’t check if you could afford the loan repayments.

 - They didn’t explain to you how your repayments would be taken.

 - They didn’t warn you about the risks or penalties of late repayment.

 Alternatives to payday loans

-If you’re satisfied that a payday loan is the right lending solution for you, then check out our top ten payday loan providers below.
-However, if you’re looking for alternatives to a payday loan, consider the following options:
+If you’re satisfied that a payday loan is the right lending solution for you, then we are confident one of the many direct lenders above will meet your needs.
+However, if you’re looking for a payday loan alternative, consider the following options: